 NEH asks you to solicit two letters of reference.
-Provide the names, email addresses, and, if applicable, affiliations for your letter writers on the NEH Supplemental Information for Individuals Form.
+Provide the names, email addresses, and affiliations for your letter writers on the NEH Supplemental Information for Individuals Form.
 Include only one email address for each letter writer in the relevant field.
 Ideally, the letter writers should come from different institutions.
 Letters of reference should address the review criteria with reference to the specific project you are proposing.

-If you are proposing a translation, one of your letters should be from an expert in the language(s) of your project and should assess the one-page sample translation that you are submitting with your application.
-Ask this letter writer to address the quality of the translation sample in the letter.
+If you are proposing a translation, one of your letters must be from an expert in the language(s) of your project and must assess the one-page sample translation that you are submitting with your application.
+Notify your reference of this requirement.

 Approximately two weeks after the deadline, NEH will email your letter writers, asking them to submit their letters online.
-To ensure full consideration, they must submit their letters online no later than May 22, 2024.
+To ensure full consideration, they must submit their letters online not later than May 21, 2025.